Milly and the Macy's Parade Teacher's Guide

 - The main problem and solution from the story

-Suggestion: Students may type directly into the fields and then print out the Story Map or print the map out first and then down their answers.
+Suggestion: Students may type directly into the fields and then print out the Story Map or print the map out first and then write down their answers.

 Here's an example of a completed story map (PDF).